mwmiller/baby_ex/Bushbaby.md

 	- Generating the message
 	- Selecting a random nonce
 	- Creating a secret box containing the message, secured with the selected nonce and "send key"
-	- Wrapping the message in the appropriate STLV message type
+	- Wrapping the concatenated nonce and secretbox in the appropriate STLV message type

 Unpacking an incoming message consists of: